geunchulshin/Business_licences_analysis/README.md

-# Starter folder
+# An analysis of business licences issued by the Toronto Municipal Licensing and Standards.

-## Overview
+## Overview of Paper

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This paper investigates the impact of various factors on the duration of business and trade licences issued by Municipal Licensing & Standards (ML&S) in Toronto.

 ## File Structure

-The repo is structured as:
+The repository is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+o `data` Includes the data sources utilized in the paper: raw data and analysis data.

--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+o `paper` Includes the Quarto document, reference bibliography file and the rendered PDF.

--   `scripts` contains the R scripts used to simulate, download and clean data.
+o `scripts` Includes the R scripts utilized for data simulation, downloading, cleaning, testing and modelling.

+## How to Run
+0. For simulation and testing, run `scripts/00-simulate_data.R`
+1. Run `scripts/01-download_data.R` to download raw data
+2. Run `scripts/02-data_cleaning.R` to clean data and generate cleaned data
+3. Run `scripts/03-test_data.R` to test data
+4. Run `scripts/04-model.R` to model data
+3. Run `paper/Business_licences_analysis.qmd` to create the PDF version of the paper

-## Statement on LLM usage
+## Statement on LLM usage:

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+There was no LLM usage to write this paper.